-The Audit Committee was updated by the Company's Chief Financial Officer specifically in relation to the Company's Financial Statements both on a standalone and consolidated basis, the main accounting assumptions adopted by the Company in relation to the drafting of the Financial Statements, and the main issues that preoccupied the Company's Financial Division during the preparation of the financial statements.
+The Audit Committee was updated by the Company's Chief Financial Officer specifically in relation to the Company's Financial Statements both on a stand-alone and consolidated basis, the main accounting assumptions adopted by the Company in relation to the drafting of the Financial Statements, and the main issues that preoccupied the Company's Financial Division during the preparation of the financial statements.

-The Audit Committee was also informed by the personnel of the Company's Financial Division with regard to the Interim Financial Statements of the period 1.1.2021-31.12.2021, both on a standalone and consolidated basis, which were prepared in accordance with the International Financial Reporting Standards, as well as for the Condensed Interim Financial Statements of the Company, on an individual and consolidated level, for the period 1.1.2022-30.6.2022.
+The Audit Committee was also informed by the personnel of the Company's Financial Division with regard to the Interim Financial Statements of the period 01.01.02021-30.06.2021, both on a stand-alone and consolidated basis, which were prepared in accordance with the International Financial Reporting Standards.

-With regard to the meetings with the external auditors (Deloitte), it is noted that three (3) meetings were held during which Deloitte presented the annual plan and the projected scope of its audit, its reports in relation to the audit of the Company's and the Group's Financial Statements, as well as its analysis of the annual (2021) and interim (H1 2022) financial statements.
+With regard to the meetings with the external auditors (Deloitte), it is noted that three (3) meetings were held during which Deloitte presented the annual plan and the projected scope of its audit, its reports in relation to the audit of the Company's and the Group's Financial Statements, as well as its analysis in relation to the Interim Financial Statements of the first half of the year 2021.
 During the aforementioned meetings, discussions were held on the main issues that were examined by the Auditors, as well as on the content of the Supplementary Report that the Auditors submit to the Audit Committee pursuant to article 11 of the European Regulation 537/2014.